ashkan-pirmani/FederatedPy/README.md

 after Build it is time to Run it

 ```
-docker run federated
+docker run -it -v ${PWD}:/app federated
 ```

 Notes
 --------
-the new .CSV file must be the same name as the old one and be in its folder
+the new .CSV file must be the same name as the old one and be in its folder(Do not change the csv path)